Risk Warning: Your Capital is at Risk.

 Even Dogecoin’s own creator, Jackson Palmer, believes Dogecoin’s success demonstrates how far cryptocurrency has strayed from its original goals:

 I have a lot of faith in the Dogecoin core development team to keep the software stable and secure, but I think it says a lot about the state of the cryptocurrency space in general that a currency with a dog on it, which hasn’t released a software update in over 2 years, has a $1B+ market cap.Jackson Palmer – Creator of Dogecoin

-A Brief History of Dogecoin
+A Brief History Of Dogecoin

-On November 27, 2013, Jackson Palmer made a joke that would lead to the birth of of a new cryptocurrency he said: “Investing in Dogecoin – pretty sure it’s the next big thing.”
+On November 27, 2013, Jackson Palmer made a joke that would lead to the birth of a new cryptocurrency he said: “Investing in Dogecoin – pretty sure it’s the next big thing.”

 Just over a week later, on December 6th, it was possible to mine and trade Dogecoin.
 What had begun as a joke about the state of cryptocurrency had become a serious project.

 How does Dogecoin compare to the leading cryptocurrency Bitcoin?
 What are the key differences?
-See below for our head-to-head comparison:

 |Dogecoin (DOGE)||Bitcoin (BTC)|